kyalsinhein/game_of_dockers/README.md

 ./create_literary_files.sh
 ```
 ## Step 5: Run the "game_of_dockers.sh"
-To run the script the current path need to be like this "/home/YOUR_USERNAME/game_of_dockers"
+To run the script, the current path need to be like this "/home/YOUR_USERNAME/game_of_dockers"
 (type "pwd" to look current location).Then, type
 ```bash
 # Make script executable